Traditional Butter Pound Cake Loaf

-This Organic Pound Cake recipe is the best pound cake you’ll ever have!
+This Traditional Butter Pound Cake Loaf is the best pound cake you’ll ever have!
 This simple butter pound cake is a dessert I make again and again!

-If you’re looking for more organic pound cake recipes, check out my Chocolate Pound Cake, Strawberry Donut Pound Cake, or my Earl Grey Green Tea Pound Cake.
+If you’re looking for more homemade pound cake recipes, check out Chocolate Pound Cake With Chocolate Frosting, Strawberry Donut Pound Cake, or Best Meyer Lemon Pound Cake.

 What is pound cake?